 Now that Mutualink has laid the groundwork for its modern microservices architecture, Paul looks forward to building out even more purpose-built software components.
 He expects Redis Enterprise to remain a key asset as his team scales to more instances, mitigates the impact of failures, and performs upgrades to individual services.

-To learn more about how Mutualink is taking full advantage of Redis Enterprise, read the full case study, Mutualink—Conflict-Free Consolidation with Redis Enterprise’s Active-Active Architecture.
+Learn more about how Mutualink is taking full advantage of Redis Enterprise.

 Featured image by Nicholas Jeffries, Unsplash